rails/rails/guides/source/testing.md

 end
 ```

-Let us run this newly added test (where `6` is the line number where the test is
+Let us run this newly added test (with `6` being the line number where the test is
 defined).

 ```bash